 You adore your fiancé and believe in your “happily-ever-after.”
 Nevertheless, you understand that if something goes awry along the way, a prenup will save both of you a lot of heartaches and headaches.
+If your Form I-130 is approved by the U.S. Citizenship and Immigration Services (USCIS), it’s a significant step forward in the process of obtaining a family-based immigrant visa (green card) for your relative.

 However, your spouse-to-be may resist thinking about awful what-ifs like divorce and find it worrisome that you’re even considering it a possibility.
 If you’re having trouble getting your partner to sign a prenuptial agreement, use these seven tips to convince them without ruining the relationship.